ardakdemir/pyJNERDEP/README.md

 ## Setup

-To ease the work required to for doing the setup, we provide a docker file that contains all the setting for running the source code.
+To ease the work required for the setup, we provide a docker file that contains all the setting for running the source code.
 The docker image is available under : https://hub.docker.com/r/aakdemir/pytorch-cuda-tensorflow with the version 0.4 or latest.

 ### Using the docker image